ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Questions.md

 Which combination of steps should a solutions architect take to provide high availability for this architecture?
 (Choose two.)

 - A. Create new public and private subnets in the same AZ for high availability.
-- B. Create an Amazon EC2 Auto Scaling group and Application Load Balancer spanning multiple AZs.
+- ==B. Create an Amazon EC2 Auto Scaling group and Application Load Balancer spanning multiple AZs.==
 - C. Add the existing web application instances to an Auto Scaling group behind an Application Load Balancer.
 - D. Create new public and private subnets in a new AZ.
 Create a database using Amazon EC2 in one AZ.
-- E. Create new public and private subnets in the same VPC, each in a new AZ.
-Migrate the database to an Amazon RDS multi-AZ deployment.
+- ==E. Create new public and private subnets in the same VPC, each in a new AZ.
+Migrate the database to an Amazon RDS multi-AZ deployment.==

 [Hide Solution](https://www.examtopics.com/exams/amazon/aws-certified-solutions-architect-associate-saa-c02/view/6/#) [  Discussion  **52**](https://www.examtopics.com/exams/amazon/aws-certified-solutions-architect-associate-saa-c02/view/6/#)